faisalazam/YNaMi/readme/upgrade-readme.md

 </dependency>
 ```

-So, now all the unit tests are running and passing without any exceptions.
+So, now all the unit as well as integration tests are running and passing without any exceptions.

 </details>
 </blockquote>